Secure Remote Access to an Exchange 2013 Mailbox with UserLock 8

 As a precautionary measure the administrator could create a protected account rule for Alice to deny IIS sessions from the address 10.2.2.11.

-restrict logon by IP address for IIS Sessions with UserLock
+Restrict logon IP address IIS session UserLock

 What’s the result?
 When Bob tries to do something in OWA he will be automatically redirected to the logon page:

-outlook web access logon page
+Outlook web access logon page

 And if Bob tries to logon again with Alice credentials on OWA, he will receive the following deny message.

-deny logon workstation restriction message with UserLock
+Deny logon workstation restriction message UserLock